MoonLightOri/my-own-modded-DRG-difficulties/Eclipse/Feature/Eclipse Features [A06].md

 - The Jupiter:
   + Has 400 Base HP and Bigger Hitbox than The Sun and The Moon.
   + Can bleed after a certain times.
+  + When it dies, spawn one of the three attack and cycle in order for the next Jupiter spawn: Meteor Rain -> Helium Rain -> Gravitational Field -> (repeat)
-  + When it dies, spawn a burst of meteor rains (A lot of Flying Rock) that fly around until they hit the terrain.
-Deal high amount of damage when player is hit with Flying Rock.
+    + Meteor Rain: Spawn a burst of meteor rains (A lot of Flying Rock) that fly around until they hit the terrain.
+Deal high amount of damage when player is hit with Flying Rock and can carve terrain.
+    + Helium Rain: Spawn a burst of particle (dying Foobers) that drops bomblet on player, deal damage on contact.
+    + Gravitational Field: Spawn an invisible Field (Invisible Stingtails) that can instantly grab player in range and repeatedly make the player stuck in place, however they deal no damage.

+  # Custom Waves
+- During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" with Base HP x0.85 will spawn in to allow the team to kill the Dreadnought faster (Highlighted by Item Outline, disappear after being pinged by player and expire).
+Only one DreadHelper can exist at a given time.
+- During a Caretaker fight, a Weak Bulk Detonator known as a "CaretakerHelper" with slower movement speed and Base HP x0.25 will spawn in to allow the team to speed up Caretaker fight (Highlighted by Item Outline, disappear after being pinged by player and expire).
+It has halved carve radius compare to Normal Bulk.
+Only one CaretakerHelper can exist at a given time.
+Its material is slightly changed to distinct from Bulks that spawn from Waves.